emmanueltouzery/blog/posts/2018-04-07-prelude-type-guards.md

 literally that `Option=Some|None` instead of using inheritance, then the compiler can do that.

-So, no more casts in our `if` and `else`.
+So, no more casts in our `if` and `else`, and less unsafe `getOrThrow` calls.
 That's already awesome, but we're just getting started!

 Before we move on further with type guards, note that about the `Option` case in particular, prelude.ts also offers a pretty nice [match](http://emmanueltouzery.github.io/prelude.ts/latest/apidoc/classes/option.some.html#match)